asm-project2425/ACMEat/README.md

 > A full technical report with choreography, BPMN models, SOA diagrams, and further details is available here: [REPORT_ASM.md](./docs/REPORT_ASM.md).

 ## Deployment
 The full system can be launched locally using Docker Compose.
-The `docker-compose.yml` file, located in the `src` directory, defines all the required services, including microservices, databases, and infrastructure components such as the BPMS (Camunda).
+The `docker-compose.yml` file, located in the `srcs` directory, defines all the required services, including microservices, databases, and infrastructure components such as the BPMS (Camunda).

 To start the system, run the following command from the `srcs` folder: